WHAT TO EXPECT WHEN GETTING YOUR FIRST DENTURE?

 By making regular dentist appointments after your dentures are fitted, this will help to ensure they stay in good condition, along with the rest of your mouth.

 Having your dentures fitted offers plenty of benefits and the process isn’t as complicated as you might imagine.
-Once you’re fully fitted for your new denture, you can be ready to enjoy life to the fullest.
+Once you’re fully fitted with your new denture, you can get back to making the most of every day.